juhyun09/JuhyunKim/README.md

-# JuhyunKim
+# Juhyun Kim
-This is the portfolio page of Juhyun Kim.
+This is the portfolio page of Juhyun Kim.Thank you for reviewing my portfolio!